Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageContext.md

 ```

 ### -Local
-Use local development storage account
+Indicates that this cmdlet creates a context by using the local development storage account.

 ```yaml
 Type: System.Management.Automation.SwitchParameter